Arthuchaut/unilang/README.md

 .
 Again print the ASCII value of the pointer 0.
 ```

-## Usage guid
+## Usage guide

-The interpreter can be used by passing the instructions directly in the command line or by specify a file pass to an Unilang script.
+The interpreter can be used by passing the instructions directly in the command line or by specifying a file pass to an Unilang script.

 **Example:**